Anywhere with a Mailing Address

 If it can bake cookies

-Whenever you see a YouTube video of a human-shaped robot that can work in a kitchen — this same robot can work in a laboratory.
+If you see a YouTube video like this — with a human-shaped robot that can work in a kitchen — remember this:

 If it can bake cookies, then it can build chemical weapons.